kshedden/case_studies/methods/multivariate.md

-# Various methods of multivariate analysis
+# Additional methods for multivariate analysis

 This document discusses several useful methods for analyzing multivariate data that are less widely known than the classical